owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.9.1</span>
             <h3>Birth registration</h3>
-            <p><strong>Definition:</strong> Indicator 16.9.1 is the <i><q>proportion of children under 5 years of age whose births have been registered with a civil authority</q></i>.<p>Completeness of birth registration is the percentage of children under age 5 whose births were registered at the time of the survey. <p>The numerator of completeness of birth registration includes children whose birth certificate was seen by the interviewer or whose mother or caretaker says the birth has been registered.</p>
+            <p><strong>Definition:</strong> Indicator 16.9.1 is the <q>proportion of children under 5 years of age whose births have been registered with a civil authority</q>.<p>Completeness of birth registration is the percentage of children under age 5 whose births were registered at the time of the survey. <p>The numerator of completeness of birth registration includes children whose birth certificate was seen by the interviewer or whose mother or caretaker says the birth has been registered.</p>
-            <p><strong>Goal:</strong> <i><q>Provide legal identity for all</q></i> by 2030.<p>This requires universal birth registration in all countries by 2030.</p>
+            <p><strong>Goal:</strong> <q>Provide legal identity for all</q> by 2030.<p>This requires universal birth registration in all countries by 2030.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/completeness-of-birth-registration" style="width: 100%; height: 600px; border: 0px none;"></iframe>